Toidi357/RidePool/README.md

  We are using token based authentication since we are a SPA \
  On successful /login and /register requests, you will get returned a token like this: \
  "auth_token": "ey......" \
- This token must be saved somewhere throughout in the frontend and used in all subsequent authenticated API calls \
+ This token must be saved somewhere throughout in the frontend and used in all subsequent authenticated API calls (it also expires in 1 hour) \
  You must have this request header to be authenticated: \
  "Authorization": "Bearer {token}" \
  \